ahmed-okkio/UE5_CrowdFlowSimPlugin_Demo/README.md

 The plugin aims to produce a basic and functional simulation tool while emphasizing on the development experience and work flow of Unreal Engine not the accuracy and performance of the simulation.

-This is part of a in progress final year dissertation project titled "3D ENGINES BEYOND GAMES: CROWD SIMULATION TOOL DEVELOPMENT WITH UNREAL ENGINE".
+This is part of a final year dissertation project titled "3D ENGINES BEYOND GAMES: CROWD SIMULATION TOOL DEVELOPMENT WITH UNREAL ENGINE".

 *The last pull request merged a new implementation using NavMesh, A\* and RVO2.
-This comes with the new class CFAgent*
+This comes with the new class CFAgent.
+The bulk of the source code is under the Plugins/Source folder*